Skip to content

 About the course:

-Living with Grief is a 5-week education and peer-support course aimed at providing bereaved individuals with the tools to understand and normalise their grief.
-This course is aimed at people who have been bereaved at least 8 weeks ago and under 12 months.
-You do not need to have had any prior connection to St Leonard’s to attend.
+Living with Grief is a 5-week education and peer-support course aimed at providing you with the tools to understand and normalise your grief.
+It’s open to anyone who has been bereaved in the past year.
+You do not need to have had any previous

 Through guided sessions and shared experience, participants will: